 The easiest way to reach this best place to snorkel in Maui is via boat or kayak.
-You can do this on your own or you can join a tour group.
-Another option is to swim from Makena Landing, but that can be difficult for even the best swimmers.
+You can do this on your own, or you can join a tour group.
+Another option is to swim from Makena Landing, which can be difficult for even the best swimmers.

-When you reach this area, you will be able to snorkel and explore the five caves.
+When you reach this area, you can snorkel and explore the five caves.
 The currents are stronger here than at other snorkeling areas in Maui, so you must be able to swim well.

-As you are snorkeling, you will see all types of fish, sea turtles, octopus, and eels.
+As you are snorkeling, you will see all types of fish, sea turtles, octopuses, and eels.
 There are also reef sharks in the first cave.